GitMass/M1-OOP-Projet/README.md

-# Game Project - University Project
+# FOREST GATE - University Project

 This game was developed as a part of a university project in December 2024.
 The objective of the project was to learn and apply Object-Oriented Programming (OOP) principles.